 Topflight facilities to support competitive excellence and gender equity at Maine’s only Division I athletic program

-The University of Maine has unveiled its transformative $110 million athletic facilities master plan.
+The University of Maine unveiled its transformative $110 million athletic facilities master plan on February 17, 2021.
 The initiative, funded with a commitment of $90 million from the Harold Alfond Foundation, honors Harold Alfond’s legacy of support for Maine education and athletics.
 It will deliver facility improvements benefitting all 17 varsity programs at Maine’s only Division I athletic program.

-UMaine Director of Athletics Ken Ralph (lead) and UMaine Professor Judith Rosenbaum-Andre (co-lead) oversee the UMS TRANSFORMS athletics planning initiative.
-The initiative leaders will be working with campus committees and convening statewide discussions on how the new athletic facilities at UMaine can be used to support other UMS universities, high school athletics, persons with disabilities, athletes of all ages, and other communities that may want utilize these new facilities.
+Initiative leaders are working with campus committees and convening statewide discussions on how the new athletic facilities at UMaine can be used to support other UMS universities, high school athletics, persons with disabilities, athletes of all ages, and other communities that may want utilize these new facilities.

 Details, renderings, and videos honoring Harold Alfond’s legacy and providing an overview of the $110 million plan are available at goblackbears.com.
 The website also includes opportunities for Black Bear Nation to contribute to the campaign to raise the initial $20 million match by joining the Alfond Fund administered by the University of Maine Foundation.